samwinslow/mailchimp-campaigns-plugin/README.md

 1. "Install from GitHub, GitLab or npm" using this repository's URL.

+## Configuration

+You must provide your Mailchimp API key and data center shortcode to authenticate with the Mailchimp API.

+For more details see [plugin.json](./plugin.json).

 ## Tracked events

 1 event will be captured per user, per event.
 The event names as they will appear in PostHog are: